garosan/solidity_notes/rare_skills/beginner_solidity_tutorial/07_arrays_and_strings.md

 When in doubt: the function arguments for arrays and strings should be calldata and the function arguments for the return type should be memory.

-There are some exceptions to using `calldata` in a function argument, but the return type for an array should always be `memory`, never `calldata`, or the code won’t compile.
+There are some exceptions to using `calldata` in a function argument, but the return type for an array should always be `memory`, never `calldata`, or the code won't compile.
 To avoid bombarding you with information, we will talk about the exceptions to calldata later.

 ## More about `calldata` and `memory`